 - Then, the tiny coupling through the T1 inductor winding generates a +ve feedback.
 Also, it can step up the voltage needed for oscillation maintenance.

-- C3 and T1 primary winding form the LC tuned circuit.
-As a result, there's an establishment of the LC oscillator circuit operating frequency.
+- C3 and T1 primary winding form the LC-tuned circuit.
+As a result, the LC oscillator circuit operating frequency is established.

 - At the supplied Direct Current, R1 is the source load for TR1.
-AC via C2 bypasses the TR1 hence leading to T1 coupling winding that forms TR1 source load.
+AC via C2 bypasses the TR1, leading to the T1 coupling winding that forms the TR1 source load.

 - Afterward, you can derive the oscillator output signal through the TR1 source via C1, the DC blocking capacitor.